smintio/Portals-ComponentFramework-Interfaces/ComponentFramework/Endpoints/ComponentConfigurationGenericReadme.md

 Description
 ===========

-Calls component framework configuration methods
+Calls component framework methods based on a certain page configuration and a certain component configuration.

+Swagger documentation can be found [here](https://portals-development.smint.io:40443/apidocs/index.html?urls.primaryName=Smint.io%20Portals%20Frontend%20API#operations-Component_framework-executeDataAdapterConfigurationPublicApiInterfaceMethodForComponentConfiguration).

 Current version of this document is: 1.0.0 (as of 29th of February, 2024)